dtnnguyen/SwiftUIFirst/readme.md

 ### First Swift UI

-This is my first Swift UI app.
+This is my first Swift UI app, contains a list of images inside a navigation container.
+Upon selection, image will be shown with title name on top.

 ## Finished app